teckbootcamps/linux-foundation-coupon/README.md

 -  KCSA + CKS Exam Bundle ($229 Savings) [kube.promo/kcsa-cks](https://teckbootcamps.com/go/kube-promo-kcsa-cks/)
 -  KCNA + KCSA Exam Bundle ($203 Savings) [kube.promo/kcna-kcsa](https://teckbootcamps.com/go/kube-promo-kcna-kcsa/)

->  Coupon: use code **TECK30** at checkout
-Hurry Up: Offer Ends Soon.
+>  Coupon: use code **TECK30** at checkout .Hurry Up: Offer Ends Soon.

-> Announcement:
-The **CKA Exam** Syllabus will be updated on January 15th, 2025.
+> 💥 Announcement: The **CKA Exam** Syllabus will be updated on January 15th, 2025.
 Read our CKA exam update [blog](https://teckbootcamps.com/cka-exam-update-new-features-and-removed-content-explained/) to learn more.

-Changes in The **CKS Exam** Syllabus went into effect October 15th, 2024.
+> 💥 Announcement: Changes in The **CKS Exam** Syllabus went into effect October 15th, 2024.
 Check out our CKS exam update [blog](https://teckbootcamps.com/cks-exam-update-whats-new-whats-removed/) for more details.

 > Note: You have one year of validity to appear for the certification exam after registration